GoogleChrome/lighthouse-ci/docs/cli.md

 ## Commands

 All commands support configuration via a JSON file passed in via `--config=./path/to/`.
 Any argument on the CLI can also be passed in via environment variable.
-For example, `--config=foo` can be replaced with `LH_RC_FILE=foo`.
+For example, `--config=foo` can be replaced with `LH_CONFIG=foo`.
 Learn more about [configuration](./configuration.md).

 ### `healthcheck`